Learning to Play Two-Player Perfect-Information Games without Knowledge

 \subsection{Comparison of Learning Data Selection Algorithms}

 We now compare tree learning, root learning and terminal learning, using the protocol of Section~\ref{subsec:Common-Experience-Protocol}.
-Each combination uses either tree learning or root learning or terminal learning.
+Each combination uses either tree learning, root learning, or terminal learning.
 Moreover, each combination uses either iterative deepening alpha-beta (denoted by $\id$) or MCTS.
-Furthermore, each combination uses $\epsilon$-greedy as action selection method (see Section~\ref{subsec:Tree-Learning}) and the classical terminal evaluation ($1$ if the first player wins, $-1$ if the first player loses, $0$ in case of a draw).
+Furthermore, each combination uses $\epsilon$-greedy as action selection method (see Section~\ref{subsec:Tree-Learning}) and the classical terminal evaluation ($1$ if the first player wins, $-1$ if the first player loses, and $0$ in case of a draw).
 There are a total of $6$ combinations.
 The experiment was repeated $32$ times.
-The winning percentage of a combination for each game and for each evaluation step (i.e. each hour) is therefore calculated from $192$ matches.
+The winning percentage of a combination for each game and for each evaluation step (i.e. each hour) is therefore calculated from $384$ matches (recall that there is a first player match and a second player match per pair of combinations).

 The winning percentage curves are shown in Figure~\ref{fig:comparison-data}.
 The final winning percentages are shown in Table~\ref{tab:comparison-data}.
-Each percentage of the table has required $6144$ matches. $\id$ is first on all games except in Outer Open Gomoku where it is second (MCTS root learning is first) and in Surakarta (MCTS with tree learning is first).
+Each percentage of the table has required $12,288$ matches. $\id$ is first on all games except in Outer Open Gomoku where it is second (MCTS root learning is first) and in Surakarta (MCTS with tree learning is first).
 MCTS with root learning is better than MCTS with tree learning except in Breakthrough and Surakarta.
 At Hex and Amazons, MCTS with root learning gives better results throughout the learning process but ends up being caught up by $\id$ with terminal learning.
 Terminal learning performs worse everywhere, except in a few cases where it is very slightly better.
 On average, $\id$ with tree learning is better ($71\%$ win), then MCTS with root learning is second ($9\%$ lower win percentage), followed by MCTS with tree learning ($18\%$ lower to $\id$).

 In conclusion, tree learning with $\id$ performs much better than other combinations, although the results are very tight at Amazons, Hex, and Outer Gomoku with MCTS with root learning.